GaTector: A Unified Framework for Gaze Object Prediction: Method

 \subsection{Object detection}

-As shown in Fig.~\ref{figGOPFramework}, in the object detection branch, we propose a new layer named \textit{Defocus} to generate object-specific feature $\mathbf{f}_{\rm det}^{\rm s}$.
-Then, we adopt the detection head of YOLOv4 \cite{bochkovskiy2020yolov4} to discover objects in the retail scenario precisely.
+As shown in Fig.~\ref{figGOPFramework}, in the object detection branch, we firstly propose a new layer named \textit{Defocus} to generate object-specific feature $\mathbf{f}_{\rm det}^{\rm s}$, then we adopts the detection head of YOLOv4 \cite{bochkovskiy2020yolov4} to precisely discover objects in the retail scenario.

 Given an image, the backbone network tackles the entire scene image and outputs general features $\mathbf{f}_{\rm g}^{\rm s}$.
-An intuitive strategy to detect multiple small objects precisely in the retail scenario is to enlarge the scene image to generate high-resolution features.
+An intuitive strategy to precisely detect multiple small objects in the retail scenario is to enlarge the scene image to generate high-resolution features.
 However, the enlarged scene images contribute little to the gaze prediction process and increase the computational burdens.
 Another strategy is to interpolate the feature map into a high resolution, which would lose some valuable information or bring extra computational costs.
 For example, considering a feature map $\mathbf{x} \in \mathbb{R}^{2048 \times 7 \times 7}$, it contains 2048-D features and exhibits spatial size $7 \times 7$.
 If we first compress the channel dimension via a convolutional layer and then interpolate the feature map to extend the dimension, some valuable information would be lost in the channel compressing process.
 Alternatively, if we directly interpolate the feature map by a factor of 2, the output would be $\mathbf{x}' \in \mathbb{R}^{2048 \times 14 \times 14}$, which increases computational costs for subsequent steps.

-To resolve the problem above, we develop the \textit{Defocus} layer to enlarge the feature map without losing information or taking extra computations.
-This \textit{Defocus} layer is a reverse operation to the \textit{focus} layer \cite{YOLOv5}.
-As shown in Fig.~\ref{pixelshuffle}, given an enlarging ratio $r$, we first rearrange elements in the feature map and shrink the channel dimension by a factor of $1/r^{2}$, then zoom the height and width by a factor $r$.
+To resolve the aforementioned problem, we develop the \textit{Defocus} layer to enlarge the feature map without losing information or taking extra computations.
+This \textit{Defocus} layer is an reverse operation to the \textit{focus} layer \cite{YOLOv5}.
+As shown in Fig.~\ref{pixelshuffle}, given an enlarging ratio $r$, we first rearrange elements in the feature map and shrink the channel dimension by a factor of $1/r^{2}$, then zoom the height and width by a factor of $r$.
 This rearranging operation requires fewer computational resources, and can hold all information in the produced object-specific feature $\mathbf{f}_{\rm det}^{\rm s}$.